2010 Japanese Grand Prix: Post-race

-The final result of the Grand Prix meant Webber with 220 points extended his lead over Alonso in the World Drivers' Championship to 14 points with his teammate Vettel moving from fourth to third to tie Alonso with 206 points.
+The final result of the Grand Prix meant Webber with 220 championship points extended his lead over Alonso in the World Drivers' Championship to 14 championship points with his teammate Vettel moving from fourth to third to tie Alonso with 206 championship points.
 (Note: This was the last time an Australian driver would lead the World Drivers' Championship until Oscar Piastri led it following the 2025 Saudi Arabian Grand Prix.)
-As a result of his finishing fifth, Hamilton with 192 points was demoted from third to fourth and his teammate Button with 189 points remained in fifth.
-Red Bull further increased their World Constructors' Championship gap over McLaren in second by 45 points.
-Ferrari remained in third with 334 points while Mercedes in fourth had 176 points and Renault were fifth with 133 points with three races left in the season.
+As a result of his finishing fifth, Hamilton with 192 championship points was demoted from third to fourth and his teammate Button with 189 championship points remained in fifth.
+Red Bull further increased their World Constructors' Championship gap over McLaren in second by 45 championship points.
+Ferrari remained in third with 334 championship points while Mercedes in fourth had 176 championship points and Renault were fifth with 133 championship points with three races left in the season.

 Race classification

 Drivers who scored championship points are denoted in bold.